duncanfd24/Node.js-Challenge/README.md

-#ReadMe Generator
+# ReadMe Generator

-##Description
+## Description

-This application assists in formatting a ReadMe from the responses submitted.
+This ReadMe generator is a web application that allows users to create a readme based on responses that are submitted.

-##Installation
+## Installation

-You will need to install npm and inquirer.
+You would need to install npm and inquirer.

-##License
-MIT

-##Contributing
+## Contributing
 Robby Kurle

+## License

+MIT License was utilized for this application.